Stock Market Today

 The Dow Jones futures are trading higher by 173 points.
 Traders will be focusing on Fed Chairman, Jerome Powell’s speech today.
 Investors will be looking for more clues concerning the Fed’s monetary policy.

 On Friday, the U.S. Retail Sales data came out much stronger than the market expected; this raised hopes that the economic recovery isn’t going off the rails yet.
 The question is how the Fed Chairman sees this development.

 The Dow Jones futures closed the week in negative territory on the weekly time frame; however, the price was able to make another higher high.
 The resistance level for the Dow Jones is at 29178, and as long as the price continues to trade above the 50, 100, and 200-day SMA on the daily time frame, the long term trend will remain intact.
 As for the intra-day time frame, such as the 4-hour time frame, it seems that the bulls are running out of steam, as the price has challenged the 50-day SMA once again.
-The immediate support is at 28092.
+The immediate support level is at 28092.